MilaNLProc/prompting_hate_speech/README.md

     inst_lms = prompting("flant5") # Models: flant5, mt0

     # The input can be a dataframe, a text or a list of texts
-    inst_lms.predict(prompt_template, output_indicator, ["Shut your dumbass up bitch we all know you a hoe", "we don't need more RAPEFUGEES!"])
+    inst_lms.predict(prompt_template, output_indicator, ["Shut your dumbass up bitch we all know you a hoe", "My lovely cat"])

     >> ["hate", "not-hate"]

-Note: The examples provided are sourced from a hate speech corpus and are not created by the authors of this repository.
+Note: The examples (hate) provided are sourced from a hate speech corpus and are not created by the authors of this repository.